 Ona is a well-educated girl (she can read while Jurgis can't), but she has literally no experience of the world.

 Jonas suggests that they all go to America to get rich, and Jurgis agrees.
-Jurgis's grandfather also decides to join them.
+Jurgis's father also decides to join them.

 Jurgis spends a year working as a contract laborer in Russia to earn the money they need for travel expenses.